openHPI/codeoceanR/README.md

 Click the arrow on the top left (or *hide* at the bottom right) to hide the instructions for more screen-space for the code.

+To reset a complete exercise, click the backwards clock button in the file panel on the left.
+To reset only a single file, click the button on the bottom right of the screen.

 # teachers